matematiflo/LeanPackage/README.md

 eval $(/opt/homebrew/bin/brew shellenv)
 ```

-You should be able to check that this has worked by typing in `brew help` in a terminal: this should now be recognized by your shell.
+You should be able to check that this has worked by running the command line `brew help` in a terminal: this should now be recognized by your shell.

 ## Install Lean 4 from within Visual Studio Code